juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 - `Route Tables` for private subnets must be configured to route internet-destined traffic to the NAT instance (its elastic IP)
 - <b>Can be used as a Bastion Host</b>
 - Disadvantages:
-  - Not hightly available or resilient out of the box.
+  - Not highly available or resilient out of the box.
 Need to create an ASG in multi-AZ + resilient user data script
   - Internet traffic bandwidth depends on EC2 Instance type
   - You must manage `Security Groups` & rules:
     - Inbound: